-There are strong links between victims and offenders recorded by police in their administrative systems.
-Once a victim is recorded by police an investigation may ensue which could result, although not always, in an offender being proceeded against by police.
-However, a number of limitations exist between the Recorded Crime - Offenders collection and the Recorded Crime - Victims collection:
+There are strong links between victims and offenders recorded by police in their administrative systems as once a victim is recorded by police an investigation may ensue which could result, although not always, in an offender being proceeded against by police.
+However, a number of limitations exist between the offenders collection and data from the Recorded Crime - Victims collection:

 - data cannot be directly linked;

-- statistics about victims of Assault are not strictly comparable across the jurisdictions in the Recorded Crime - Victims collection.
-As a result, comparisons should not be made using Assault counts from both collections.
-For more information about the Recorded Crime - Victims collection, refer to Recorded Crime - Victims, Australia (cat. no. 4510.0).
+- statistics about victims of assault are not strictly comparable across the jurisdictions in the victims collection.
+As a result, comparisons should not be made using assault counts from both collections.
+For more information about the victims collection, refer to Recorded Crime - Victims, Australia (cat no. 4510.0).